 As a result it is crucial for the relevant administration agreement to contain provisions to this effect.
-CIMA's Statement of Guidance on Outsourcing issued in 2015 also provides guidance to regulated mutual funds on the establishment of outsourcing arrangements and the outsourcing of material functions or activities, including AML compliance functions.
-CIMA's Notice in April 2018 also includes guidance for funds where reliance is placed on others to perform AML functions.
+CIMA's Statement of Guidance on Outsourcing also provides guidance to regulated mutual funds on the establishment of outsourcing arrangements and the outsourcing of material functions or activities, including AML compliance functions.